susmita417/DAA-Lab/README.md

-This repository contains all the programs regarding Algorithm Lab of %th sem in KIIT .
+This repository contains all the programs regarding Algorithm Lab of 5th sem in KIIT .
 # DAA-Lab